Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

     for your tests.
 Make changes where necessary depending on the accuracy of your tests.

-  - Open a Pull Request and Merge
+  - Open a Pull Request and Merge:

     After testing the feature, and gaining confidence in code correctness, open a PR in GitHub.
 Request the review of team members, Technical Leaders